-Ever tried locating your house from an aeroplane approaching your ‘home’ airport?
+Ever tried locating your house from an airplane approaching your ‘home’ airport?
 I’ve tried that.
 I do that.
 Every time.
 While taking off.
 Landing.
 Hovering.
 And fail to find anything.
 Every time.
-I can't even locate/recognise a specific area, let alone a building or a house.
+I can't even locate/recognize a specific area, let alone a building or a house.

 - We decided to take a walk (instead of a shuttle).
 I didn't know that was allowed for pax.

 - 'The Sun' (didn't that sound like Jet Lee's 'The One'?) was yet to rise.

 - I realized I hadn't taken a walk at that time of the day (outside my house, of course) in a long time.

 So, we walked and my friend started spilling the beans.
 (It was an eye-opener.
 I had never come across this ‘technically well-aware aspect of her personality.)
 What followed was going to be some real knowledge transfer from an aviation professional: